erictrinh/jquery-memoized-ajax/README.md

 # jQuery Memoized Ajax

 Memoization is a technique for caching the results of expensive function calls so that subsequent calls (given the same inputs) are very fast.
 This property is also useful for expensive AJAX calls.
-This plugin adds a method called `$.memoizedAjax` that behaves exactly like `$.ajax`, but caches the result in localStorage.
+This plugin adds a method to jQuery called `$.memoizedAjax` that behaves exactly like `$.ajax`, but caches the result in memory (and optionally, localStorage).
 The next time `memoizedAjax` is called with the same `data` and `url` arguments, it will return the result immediately, in the form of a resolved `$.Deferred`.
 (If you have no idea what a deferred is, that's ok.
 Just treat this exactly like `$.ajax`...with a few caveats.
 See below.)

 ## Install